Appearance & Reality > The Lord Jesus Christ > Strong and weak

 The rich fool

-Let us pay heed to what the Lord Jesus has to say on this subject as illustrated by the parable of the rich fool in Luke 12:13-23.
+Let us pay heed to what the Lord Jesus has to say on this subject in the parable of the rich fool.

 Luke 12:13-23